-Halloween in New York
+Halloween in New York 2024

 What is Halloween?

 Originally, Halloween was a pagan festival.
-It was considered the day on which spirits could contact the physical world.
-Nowadays, people celebrate by dressing up and going out in their creepy costumes.
+It was considered to be the day on which spirits could contact the physical world.
+These days, people celebrate by dressing up and going out in their creepy costumes.
 Children go door to door, trick or treating in their local neighbourhoods to collect bags full of candy.
 Most households are well prepared with treats but if no sweets are available, a trick may be played!
 All this is done in fun, it is not the intention to pull nasty pranks.

 What can you expect on Halloween?

 During, and in the weeks leading up to, Halloween in New York, houses and shops are decorated with Halloween memorabilia.
 For example, with bats, spiders, witches, skeletons, blood, tombstones and, of course, ghosts and pumpkins that have been carved into ghoulish shapes.
 These symbols can also be seen in people’s Halloween costumes.

 The shops in New York are open for business as usual during Halloween as it is not a public holiday.
 You also won’t experience problems with traffic or irregular subway schedules.

 Was this article helpful?
 Recommend it by giving me a rating: